 - Not for use with infants

-Here’s the BOB Revolution Flex Jogging Stroller, which is a great option if you want to stay in shape and give your little one some fresh air as well!Click here to learn more
+Here’s the BOB Revolution Flex Jogging Stroller, a good choice if you want to stay in shape and give your little one some fresh air as well.

 Parents of twins or those who have 2 children close in age will love having a double stroller, as it makes it easy for one adult to push 2 children at once.